 Simply put, malware is popular because it’s successful.
 Cyber criminals make an estimated 1,425% ROI for exploit kit and ransomware schemes, according to the 2015 Trustwave Global Security Report.
 Those returns are enough to keep enterprising cyber criminals working nearly nonstop to improve their strategies.

-Malware authors employ the same techniques used by legitimate software engineers to increase their coding efficiency and keep their malware effective, according John Wilson, field CTO at Agari.
+Malware authors employ the same techniques used by legitimate software engineers to increase their coding efficiency and keep their malware effective, according to John Wilson, Cybersecurity expert at Fortra.

 "Chief among these are components, web services and outsourcing," said Wilson.